Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 - Information about the property (such as address and information about the title)

 - A final declaration

-The website is easy to navigate and include step by step guides how the application is done.
+The website is easy to navigate and includes step by step guides on how the application is done.

 In case you have issues to fill out the form or have any other questions, you can also call the tax office.

 Generally, you will receive a reply to your application within 10 days, the maximum time needed is 30 days.
 The service offered is great as they highly value investments from foreigners.